DLFMetadataAssessment/Framework/entries/41framework.md

   - **Range:** what type of data can be entered into the field (e.g., text string, URI)
   - **Input guidelines:** where the data to populate the field is obtained and how it should be formatted and entered (e.g., title input guidelines for correspondence may indicate titles should be formatted as “Letter from [sender] to [recipient], [date]” in your repository)

 Whether creating an application profile from scratch or updating a legacy profile, it’s helpful to review the application profiles of other institutions, especially those with similar collections and/or functional requirements.
 Also, while your application profile can be highly tailored to the metadata elements, controlled vocabularies, or functional requirements of your institution, it’s important to be aware of metadata standards within the cultural heritage community (or the communities with which your institution is associated) and, where it makes sense to do so, to align local practices with community standards.
-Examples of metadata profiles and mappings between common metadata schema are available in the [Sample MAPs and Mappings section](link_TBD).
-Tutorials, presentations, and other resources for understanding and building metadata application profiles are also available in the linked folder.
+Examples of metadata profiles and mappings between common metadata schema are available in the <a href="https://dlfmetadataassessment.github.io/MetadataSpecsClearinghouse/">Metadata Application Profile (MAP) Clearinghouse</a>, a project maintained by the DLF AIG Metadata Assessment Working Group.
+For more about the MAP Clearinghouse, see <a href="https://github.com/DLFMetadataAssessment/MetadataSpecsClearinghouse/wiki">the project wiki</a>.

 <h4>Considerations for prioritizing assessment</h4>